 An elaborate miniature raceway with gasoline-powered cars that travel up to seven miles per hour.
 The raceway, with sleek cars and racing noises, is quite alluring.
-Unfortunately, the cars poke along on a guide rail, leaving the driver little to do.
-Pretty ho-hum for most adults and teenagers.
+Unfortunately, the cars poke along on a guide rail, leaving the driver little to do, but teens and many adults still enjoy it.

 This ride is visually appealing but definitely one adults can skip.
 The 9-and-under crowd, however, loves it.
 If your child is too short to drive, ride along and allow the child to steer the car while you work the foot pedal.